 Each rear seating position gets a three-point seatbelt, which offers more protection than a lap-only type.
 There is no ISOFIX child seat system fitted to our review vehicle.
 However, this does appear in most and you should look for it at the time of purchase.
 Upper tethers for child seats are built into the shelf behind the seat.

 The Mark X has a good reputation in the automotive trade for being well built and reliable.
 The engines use a timing chain that will not require regular replacement.

 Our mechanics report the only common issue with the engine is the failure of its oxygen sensors.
 These help the engine work out how much fuel and air is being burnt, and allow it to self-tune for power and emissions.
 If the sensor fails, the ‘Check engine’ light will come on.
-The sensors are tricky to install - expect a bill from $300 to $600 to have this done.

 There have been reports of the electric power steering system failing.
 Repairs to the system are challenging and expensive.
 The more common approach is replacement with a second-hand unit for around $1,500.

 Cracks can appear on the top of the dashboard from exposure to the sun.
 These usually start around the edge of the instrument cluster.
 In bad cases, the split can stretch across the dash.
 Check for signs of this when inspecting cars to buy.
 The only proper repair is replacement with a new dash which is difficult and uneconomic.